DennisSchmitz/Jovian_archive/README.md

 - All cleaned reads are aligned against the user-provided reference fasta.
 - SNPs are called and a consensus genome is generated.
 - Consensus genomes are filtered at the following coverage cut-off thresholds: 1, 5, 10, 30 and 100x.
+- A tabular overview of the breadth of coverage (BoC) at the different coverage cut-off thresholds is generated.
 - Alignments and visualized via `IGVjs` and allow manual assessment and validation of consensus genomes.

 ### Visualizations